FunnyWolf/Viper/docs/en/blog/intelligent_epoch_ai_large_model_driven_red_team_attack_techniques.md

 ## Intelligence Analysis
 The intelligence mentioned here refers to a large amount of information collected during the red team assessment process, such as the target's Internet assets, email domains, etc., or the host files, processes and network configurations collected during the post-infiltration process.

 Analyzing a large amount of information is exactly what large models are good at.
 However, large models have limitations on input length and cannot send all information to the large model at once.
-The common practice is to first store intelligence information in a vector database through the <font style="color:rgb(44, 44, 54);">embedding model, and then selectively extract intelligence according to user requests and let the large model perform analysis.</font>
+The common practice is to first store intelligence information in a vector database through the embedding model, and then selectively extract intelligence according to user requests and let the large model perform analysis.

 > The main scenario of RAG + intelligence analysis is external network attack surface intelligence analysis because such intelligence usually has a large amount of data and can be aggregated by entities.
 >